pfsense/docs/source/packages/haproxy-package.rst

 ------------

--  When editing a frontend, choose an **External Address** and the description refers to “the interface chosen above” but it isn't possible to choose an interface.
+-  When editing a frontend, choose an **External Address** and the description refers to "the interface chosen above" but it isn't possible to choose an interface.
 The only options for the address are *Interface Address*, *Any*, and any defined VIPs.
 I assume that the interface it chooses normally is the WAN, but this should be